maricsnel/WeeklySQLChallenge/Week 6.md

 LIMIT 3;
 ```

-This query identifies the top 3 pages with the highest number of views.
-It joins the "page_hierarchy" dataset with the "events" dataset based on page IDs and filters for event type 1 (page view).
-The results are grouped by page name, ordered by views in descending order, and limited to the top 3.
+- The `SELECT` clause includes two columns: "page_name" and the count of "visit_id" values.

+- The `FROM` clause specifies the two tables to be used: "page_hierarchy" and "events".

+- The `WHERE` clause filters the results to only include rows where the "event_type" is 1 (indicating a view event).

+- The `GROUP BY page_name` groups the results by unique "page_name" values.
+-
+- The `LIMIT 3` clause restricts the output to the top three most viewed pages.

 | Page Name     | Views |
 |---------------|-------|
 | All Products  | 3174  |